annamarlena/weather-dashboard/README.md

 ## What I Learned

 Mainly what I learned here is to balance priorities so I don't miss a deadline.
 I'll get this project done but not in time expected timeframe, mainly due to being overly focused on a different project.

 ## Link to Published Repo

+Open [https://annamarlena.github.io/weather-dashboard/](https://annamarlena.github.io/weather-dashboard/) with your browser to see the result.

 ## Screenshot